FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/2_Task1.md

 #### Install Calico CNI

-the bridge cni does not support cross node networking, so replace default bridge with calico. calico will use VXLAN to expand network across multiple nodes.
+The default bridge CNI in Kubernetes does not support cross-node networking.
+To enable this capability, we recommend replacing the default bridge with Calico.
+Calico uses VXLAN technology to facilitate network expansion across multiple nodes, providing enhanced networking features.

-calico CNI provide extra network feature which has it's own API definition  as an extension to standard kubenetes API. tigera-operator.yaml and custom-resources.yaml facilitate a streamlined and customizable installation of Calico in a Kubernetes cluster.
-The Tigera Operator automates the management of Calico's lifecycle, while the custom-resources.yaml file allows administrators to specify the configuration of Calico to meet the cluster's specific networking and security needs.
-Below configuration enabled ipforwarding for **container** this is usually is not required unless container is a layer 3 router which include multiple IP interface. bgp is disabled as we are using VXLAN instead directly exchange POD ip across nodes.
+Calico CNI extends standard Kubernetes API with its own API definitions, allowing for advanced network configurations.
+The installation and management of Calico are streamlined through the use of tigera-operator.yaml and custom-resources.yaml.
+The Tigera Operator automates Calico's lifecycle management, while custom-resources.yaml enables administrators to tailor Calico's configuration to the specific needs of their Kubernetes cluster.

+The configuration below includes enabling IP forwarding for containers.
+Typically, this setting is not necessary unless the container acts as a Layer 3 router, involving multiple IP interfaces.
+In this setup, BGP is disabled because we utilize VXLAN for networking, which does not require direct exchange of POD IPs across nodes.

+This approach ensures that Calico provides robust and flexible networking capabilities for Kubernetes clusters, supporting a wide range of deployment scenarios, including those requiring cross-node networking and advanced network routing features.

 ```bash
 cd $HOME